infiniflow/ragflow/docs/faq.md

 3. Choose **Q&A** as the chunk method and click **Save** to confirm your change.

 ## Debugging
+### If https://huggingface.co can not be accessed
+	- If RAGflow is installed by docker, it will automatically download the OCR and embedding modules from Huggingface website (https://huggingface.co).
+	- If your computer can not access https://huggingface.co, such error will appear and PDF file parsing will fail -
+		  > FileNotFoundError: [Errno 2] No such file or directory: '/root/.cache/huggingface/hub/models--InfiniFlow--deepdoc/snapshots/be0c1e50eef6047b412d1800aa89aba4d275f997/ocr.res'
+	- if your computer can access https://hf-mirror.com
+		- cd ragflow-0.3.0/docker/; docker compose down
+		- replace https://huggingface.co with https://hf-mirror.com in the ragflow-0.3.0/docker/docker-compose.yml
+		- docker compose up -d

 ### `WARNING: can't find /raglof/rag/res/borker.tm`